Rockbridge Network

-The Rockbridge Network is a conservative political advocacy group founded by JD Vance and Chris Buskirk.

-The group has been backed by Silicon Valley investors, and become known for its connections to investors in the tech industry, as well as to the second Donald Trump administration.
+The Rockbridge Network is an American conservative political advocacy group founded by JD Vance and Chris Buskirk.
+The group has been backed by Silicon Valley investors and become known for its connections to investors in the tech industry, as well as to the second Donald Trump administration.

 Purpose, organization, and methodology

 Rockbridge describes itself as "a kind of political venture capital firm".
 In 2022, the organization circulated a brochure that read:Our goal is to bring together investors who are dissatisfied with the status quo of politics and raise capital to fund projects that will disrupt but advance the Republican agenda.
 We are focused on supporting people and projects that can end the decline and revitalize our country. [...]
 The Rockbridge Network will replace the current Republican ecosystem of think tanks, media organizations and activist groups that have contributed to the Party's decline with better action-oriented, more effective people and institutions that are focused on winning.The brochure outlines some of the organization's specific "projects" and plans to achieve their goals.
 One goal is to "build a political coalition that will win national elections with 55% of the popular vote".
 Another goal, which it addresses through its "Rockbridge Media Project", involves "building a new conservative ecosystem" by funding various media initiatives.
-The "Lawfare & Strategic Litigation" project proposes to use "strategic litigation" to "identify leverage points where the law allows [it] to hold bad actors, including the media, accountable".
+The "Lawfare & Strategic Litigation" project proposes to use "strategic litigation" to "use the law as a weapon" and "identify leverage points where the law allows [it] to hold bad actors, including the media, accountable".
 The "Rockbridge Transition Project" proposes to "create a 'government-in-waiting' with the people and the plans to staff the next Republican Administration" in order to "govern effectively with conservative goals, from day one".
-The "Red State Project", which in 2021 had a larger budget per state than any of the other projects combined, accused "the left" of investing "heavily in state-level infrastructure to turn red states blue", and said that Rockbridge was "building a centralized, organizing force in each state by hiring staff to coordinate like-minded groups to ensure we win".
-Another project indicates the group's interest in redistricting, saying that "efforts to influence the new Congressional maps [were] underway and are [sic] results [were] trending favorably."
+The "Red State Project", which in 2021 had a larger budget per state than any of the other projects combined, was designed to consolidate Republican control in various states.
+It accused "the left" of investing "heavily in state-level infrastructure to turn red states blue" and said that Rockbridge was "building a centralized, organizing force in each state by hiring staff to coordinate like-minded groups to ensure we win".
+Another project indicates the group's interest in redistricting, saying, "efforts to influence the new Congressional maps are underway and are [sic] results are trending favorably."
 The brochure says Rockbridge participated in "bringing together and coordinating the activities of the conservative coalition", including "life groups, Second Amendment groups, free enterprise, immigration, education choice and excellence, [and] faith" groups.

 Reuters reported that Rockbridge "seeks to influence U.S. politics through a centrally controlled network of right-wing political groups backed by some of the same deep-pocketed tech investors who helped bankroll Vance's political rise".